-- (A) Sale by Reference Part 5, Article D, paragraph (a) is also amended as follows: - (1) All risk coverage for fire and other property perils for all property owned by Contractor with aggregate coverage of five million dollars (\$5,000,000.00). - (2) Umbrella liability coverage up to two million dollars (\$2,000,000.00). - (\$5,000,000.00).
-Contractor shall obtain and maintain such coverage with a responsible surety company with respect to all of Contractor's employees, officers and directors to protect Contractor against losses, including, without limitation, those arising from theft, embezzlement, fraud, or misplacement of funds, money, or documents.
-The issuer, policy terms and forms and amounts of coverage, including applicable deductibles, shall be satisfactory to DLA Disposition Services, and the policy shall include a provision that the issuer shall notify DLA Disposition Services in writing within five (5) business days of the cancellation or termination of any such coverage or of any modification of such coverage.
-Contractor shall notify DLA Disposition Services in writing within five (5) business days after filing a claim under such coverage. - (4) Comprehensive general liability, automobile liability, umbrella liability, Worker's compensation and other insurance coverage as may be required by law.
-Contractor may obtain and maintain such additional insurance, including directors and officers coverage and errors and omissions coverage.
+(A) Sale by Reference Part 5, Article D, paragraph (a) is also amended as follows:

+(1) All risk coverage for fire and other property perils for all property owned by Purchaser with aggregate coverage of five million dollars (\$5,000,000.00).

+(2) Umbrella liability coverage up to two million dollars (\$2,000,000.00).

+(3) Fidelity or blanket bond coverage in the amount of at least five million dollars (\$5,000,000.00).
+Purchaser will obtain and maintain such coverage with a responsible surety company with respect to all of Purchaser's employees, officers and directors to protect Purchaser against losses, including, without limitation, those arising from theft, embezzlement, fraud, or misplacement of funds, money, or documents.
+The issuer, policy terms and forms and amounts of coverage, including applicable deductibles, will be satisfactory to DLA Disposition Services, and the policy will include a provision that the issuer will notify DLA Disposition Services in writing within five (5) business days of the cancellation or termination of any such coverage or of any modification of such coverage.
+Purchaser will notify DLA Disposition Services in writing a claim under such coverage.

+(4) Comprehensive general liability, automobile liability, umbrella liability, Worker's compensation and other insurance coverage as may be required by law.
+Purchaser may obtain and maintain such additional insurance, including directors and officers coverage and errors and omissions coverage.

-Section 4 - Evidence of Insurance - Within thirty (30) business days of SCO notification, and annually thereafter, Contractor shall provide DLA Disposition Services copies of policies, certificates of insurance or other proof evidencing the coverage required.
-Contractor must obtain the minimum coverage specified unless DLA Disposition Services approves a variance from such minimum coverage.
-In the event that a specified coverage or limit is or in the future becomes commercially impractical, such approval shall not be unreasonably withheld.
+Section 4 - Evidence of Insurance - Within thirty (30) business days of SCO notification, and annually thereafter, Purchaser will provide DLA Disposition Services copies of policies, certificates of insurance or other proof evidencing the coverage required.
+Purchaser must obtain the minimum coverage specified unless DLA Disposition Services approves a variance from such minimum coverage.
+In the event that a specified coverage or limit is or in the future becomes commercially impractical, such approval will not be unreasonably withheld.

-ARTICLE EIGHTEEN

-Miscellaneous Provisions
+ARTICLE NINETEEN Miscellaneous Provisions